Yes, because A to Q are silly, we skip right over to R. R is a free and open-source programming language for statistical analyses.

 - how to use good programming habits (projects, scripts, comments)

 - how to navigate through R space (packages, vignettes, cheat sheets, Q&A)

 - how to continue to learn and use R on your own

 - how to use R without having to program

-- base R. Even though it’s the basis, it’s advanced.
-You’ll be able to learn it in the We R Experts masterclass.
+- base R. Or at least not all of it.
+Because even though it’s the basis, it’s advanced.
+You’ll be able to learn it in the We R Programmers masterclass.